|

 177. propose

-present for consideration, examination, criticism, etc.
+present for consideration, examination, or criticism

 What I propose is a terminology-enabled operations management and improvement (TOMI) system and service, provided to the nation as a shared reference by the Federal Government.